sandboxie-plus/sandboxie-docs/Content/FAQEmail.md

 A. No. Sandboxie leaves this task to your anti-virus and anti-malware software.
 The job of Sandboxie is to provide the first line of defense and prevent a virus from infecting your computer, and potentially even your anti-virus software.

-### Q. Message SBIE2212 appears when I run my email software under Sandboxie, does this indicate an error?
+### Q. Message SBIE2212 appears when I run my email software in Sandboxie, does this indicate an error?

 A. No. As a safety measure, Sandboxie refuses to launch your application under its supervision, until it is properly configured.
 For more information, see the reference page for message [SBIE2212](SBIE2212.md).
 To learn how to configure support for your email software, see the next question in this FAQ